 Register your app in Seller Portal.
-The Application Registration Guide explains how to register and manage your apps in Seller Portal, including how to import app information from Google Play.
+The App Registration section of the Galaxy Store Seller Portal User Guide explains how to register and manage your apps in Seller Portal, including how to import app information from Google Play.

 Manage in-app items.
 If you are providing in-app items, read about how to register and manage your in-app items in Seller Portal.